-Following a March discussion of this report with the Advisory Committee and Property Committee, the draft 30-Year Vision, draft HAP and recommended LUP amendments will be refined to reflect engagement feedback and additional technical work, and presented at the June Board of Governors meeting for approval-in-principle and referral of the LUP to a public hearing in September.
+Following a March discussion of this report with the Advisory Committee on Campus Vision and Rapid Transit (CVRT Advisory Committee) and Property Committee, the draft 30-Year Vision, draft HAP and recommended LUP amendments will be refined to reflect engagement feedback and additional technical work, and presented at the June Board of Governors meeting for approval-in-principle and referral of the LUP to a public hearing in September.
 Following the public hearing, the final Vision, HAP and LUP will proceed to the Board of Governors for approval, at which point the LUP will be submitted to the provincial government for adoption.